bobdavies2000/OpenCVB/README.md

 -   Splash screen was added and camera startup messages are removed.
 -   OpenCVB’s icon now appears in the taskbar.
 -   OpenCVB’s SharpGL interface is working.
+-   RedColor color management was improved – no repeated colors.

 **January 1, 2025 – Oak-D Pro, Install Fixes.**